wbcai/litness-test/README.md

 You should now be able to access the app at http://0.0.0.0:5000/ in your browser.

-By default, the app will use the MySQL database with credentials in ```env_config```.
-To use another database URI, first save the database URI as environment variable `SQLALCHEMY_DATABASE_URI`, then initialize the database:
+During the model pipeline, if you specified a pathname with the `--model` argument, you must also include the same argument when running the app script (e.g., `python3 app.py --model [model path]`)

-    python3 run.py create_db --uri '[your database URI]'
+By default, the app will use the SQLite database.
+To use another database URI, save the database URI as environment variable `SQLALCHEMY_DATABASE_URI`.

 ## Running pipeline and app in Docker